 The carcinogenic potential of rasagiline administered in combination with levodopa/carbidopa has not been examined.

-Rasagiline was reproducibly clastogenic in in vitro chromosomal aberration assays in hum an lymphocytes in the presence of metabolic activation and was mutagenic and clastogenic in the in vitro mouse lymphomatic assay in the absence and presence of metabolic activation.
-Rasagiline was negative in the in vitro bacterial reverse mutation (Ames) assay, the in vivo unscheduled DNA synthesis assay, and the in vivo micronucleus assay in CD-1 mice.
-Rasagiline was also negative in the in vivo micronucleus assay in CD-1 mice when administered in combination with levodopa/carbidopa.
+Rasagiline was reproducibly clastogenic in in vitro chromosomal aberration assays in human lymphocytes in the presence of metabolic activation and was mutagenic and clastogenic in the in vitro mouse lymphoma tk assay in the absence and presence of metabolic activation.
+Rasagiline was negative in the in vitro bacterial reverse mutation (Ames) assay and in the in vivo micronucleus assay in mice.
+Rasagiline was also negative in the in vivo micronucleus assay in mice when administered in combination with levodopa/carbidopa.

 Impairment of Fertility

-Rasagiline had no effect on mating performance or fertility in male rats treated prior to and throughout the mating period, or in female rats treated from prior to mating through day 17 of gestation at oral doses up to 3 mg/kg/day (approximately 30 times the expected plasma rasagiline exposure (AUC) at the maximum recommended human dose [1mg/day]).
+Rasagiline had no effect on mating performance or fertility in rats treated prior to and throughout the mating period and continuing in females through gestation day 17 at oral doses of up to 3 mg/kg/day (approximately 30 times the plasma AUC in humans at the MRHD).
 The effect of rasagiline administered in combination with levodopa/carbidopa on mating and fertility has not been examined.

 Use In Specific Populations

-No effect on embryo-fetal development was observed in a combined mating/fertility and embryo-fetal development study in female rats at doses up to 3 mg/kg/day (approximately 30 times the expected plasma rasagiline exposure (AUC) at the maximum recommended human dose [MRHD, 1 mg/day]).
-Effects on embryo-fetal development in rabbit have not been adequately assessed.
+In a combined mating/fertility and embryo-fetal development study in pregnant rats, no effect on embryo-fetal development was observed at oral doses up to 3 mg/kg/day (approximately 30 times the plasma exposure (AUC) in humans at the maximum recommended human dose [MRHD, 1 mg/day]).

-In a study in which pregnant rats were dosed with rasagiline (0.1, 0.3, 1 mg/kg/day) o rally, from the beginning of organogenesis to day 20 post-partum, offspring survival was decreased and offspring body weight was reduced at doses of 0.3 mg/kg/day and 1 mg/kg/day (10 and 16 times the expected plasma rasagiline exposure [AUC] at the MRHD).
-No plasma data were available at the no-effect dose (0.1 mg/kg); however, that dose is 1 times the MRHD on a mg/m² basis.
-Rasagiline's effect on physical and behavioral development was not adequately assessed in this study.
+In pregnant rats administered rasagiline (0.1, 0.3, 1 mg/kg/day) orally during gestation and lactation, offspring survival was decreased and offspring body weight was reduced at 0.3 mg/kg/day and 1 mg/kg/day (10 and 16 times the plasma AUC in humans at the MRHD).
+No plasma data were available at the no-effect dose (0.1 mg/kg); however, that dose is similar to the MRHD on a mg/m² basis.
+The effect of rasagiline on physical and behavioral development was not adequately assessed in this study.

 Rasagiline may be given as an adjunct therapy to levodopa/carbidopa treatment.
-In a study in which pregnant rats were dosed with rasagiline (0.1, 0.3, 1 mg/kg/day) and levodopa/carbidopa (80/20 mg/kg/day) (alone and in combination) throughout the period of organogenesis, there was an increase d incidence of wavy ribs in fetuses from rats treated with rasagiline in combination with levodopa/carbidopa at 1/80/20 mg/kg/day (approximately 8 times the plasma AUC expected in humans at the MRHD an d 1/1 times the MRHD of levodopa/carbidopa [800/200 mg/day] on a mg/m² basis).
-In a study in which pregnant rabbits were dosed throughout the period of organogenesis with rasagiline alone (3 mg/kg) or in combination with levodopa/carbidopa (rasagiline: 0.1, 0.6, 1.2 mg/kg, levodopa/carbidopa: 80/20 mg/kg/day) , an increase in embryo-fetal death was noted at rasagiline doses of 0.6 and 1.2 mg/kg/day when ad ministered in combination with levodopa/carbidopa (approximately 7 and 13 times, respectively, the plasma rasagiline AUC at the MRHD).
-There was an increase in cardiovascular abnormalities with levodopa/carbidopa alone (1/1 times the MRH D on a mg/m² basis) and to a greater extent when rasagiline (at all doses; 1-13 times the plasma rasagiline AUC at the MRHD) was administered in combination with levodopa/carbidopa.
+In pregnant rats administered rasagiline (0.1, 0.3, 1 mg/kg/day) and levodopa/carbidopa (80/20 mg/kg/day) (alone and in combination) orally throughout the period of organogenesis, there was an increased incidence of wavy ribs in fetuses from rats treated with rasagiline in combination with levodopa/carbidopa at 1/80/20 mg/kg/day (approximately 8 times the rasagiline plasma AUC in humans at the MRHD and similar to the MRHD of levodopa/carbidopa [800/200 mg/day] on a mg/m² basis).
+In pregnant rabbits dosed orally throughout the period of organogenesis with rasagiline alone (3 mg/kg) or in combination with levodopa/carbidopa (rasagiline: 0.1, 0.6, 1.2 mg/kg, levodopa/carbidopa: 80/20 mg/kg/day), an increase in embryo-fetal death was noted at rasagiline doses of 0.6 and 1.2 mg/kg/day when administered in combination with levodopa/carbidopa (approximately 7 and 13 times, respectively, the rasagiline plasma AUC in humans at the MRHD).
+There was an increase in cardiovascular abnormalities with levodopa/carbidopa alone (similar to the MRHD on a mg/m² basis) and to a greater extent when rasagiline (at all doses; 1-13 times the rasagiline plasma AUC in humans at the MRHD) was administered in combination with levodopa/carbidopa.

-In rats rasagiline was shown to inhibit prolactin secretion and it may inhibit m ilk secretion in females.
+In rats rasagiline was shown to inhibit prolactin secretion and it may inhibit milk secretion in humans.

-It is not known whether rasagiline is excreted in human milk.
-Because many drugs are excreted in human milk, caution should be exercised when AZILECT (rasagiline) is administered to a nursing woman.
+It is not known whether this drug is excreted in human milk.
+Because many drugs are excreted in human milk, caution should be exercised when AZILECT is administered to a nursing woman.

-Rasagiline plasma concentration may be increased in patients with mild (up to 2 fold, Chi ld-Pugh score 56), moderate (up to 7 fold, Child-Pugh score 7-9), an d severe (Child-Pugh score 10-15) hepatic impairment.
-Patients with mild hepatic impairment should be given the dose of 0.5 mg/day.
-AZILECT (rasagiline) should not be used in patients with moderate or severe hepatic impairment [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].
+Rasagiline plasma concentration may be increased in patients with mild (up to 2 fold, Child-Pugh score 5-6), moderate (up to 7 fold, Child-Pugh score 7-9), and severe (Child-Pugh score 10-15) hepatic impairment.
+Patients with mild hepatic impairment should not exceed a dose of 0.5 mg/day.
+AZILECT should not be used in patients with moderate or severe hepatic impairment [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].

-Dose adjustment of AZILECT (rasagiline) is not required for patients with mild or moderate renal impairment because AZILECT (rasagiline) plasma concentrations are not increased in patients with moderate renal impairment.
-Rasagiline has not been studied in patients with severe renal impairment.
+Dose adjustment of AZILECT is not required for patients with mild or moderate renal impairment because AZILECT plasma concentrations are not increased in patients with moderate renal impairment.
+Rasagiline has not been studied in patients with severe renal impairment [see CLINICAL PHARMACOLOGY].

 This monograph has been modified to include the generic and brand name in many instances.